Backpacking trip turned dangerous, 5 Bay Area friends recount terrifying evacuation from fire in Sierra National Forest

 Over an hour into their hike they heard thunder.

 "We noticed that the thunderstorm got worse and then there were black ashes raining upon us.
-At this point we made the decision to head back," said Velarosa.
+At this point we made the decision to head back," said Villarosa.

 The hike down took two hours.
 When they arrived to their car they met a park ranger.